Premature Babies: Are They Destined To Have Problems or Can We Make a Difference with Stimulation and Opportunity? (UPDATED 2022)

 We were thankful that we had the knowledge and we could start immediately with our new baby.

-Besides, we were “Doman Savvy”.
+Besides, we were “Institutes Savvy”.
 We had both done the “How to Multiply Your Baby’s Intelligence” course prior to our first son being born and we were thankful that we had the knowledge and we could start immediately with our new baby.
 One day at a time, we grew more confident in ourselves and the well-being of our baby.
 Whatever we were faced with, it would all be ok – it would be more than ok, it would be fantastic.
-We had done it all before, “The Doman Method” with our first born.
+We had done it all before, “The Institutes Program” with our first born.
 Our first born wasn’t premature but the program of stimulation and opportunity would be the same.

 One Day at a time – One day at a time – what’s the use in overthinking what “might” happen?
 Let me save you some time.
 Nothing, absolutely nothing.
 Just focus on the now.
 So we put a plan in place.